natekim27/webscrape-bot/.github/pull_request_template.md

 - [ ] Research & Thought Leadership

 ## License used
-Please check off which license(s) the project possesses.
+Please insert an 'x' in the boxes that the project possesses a license for.

 - [ ] GNU General Public License (GPL)
 - [ ] Apache License 2.0